Skip to main content

 Why do quotes vary so much for the same engineering role?

-Two factors dominate — how each insurer maps your specific role to their occupation classes, and what definition is included in the cover.
-A civil engineer who spends 80% of the week in an office and 20% on a construction site can land in materially different categories at different insurers depending on whether their classification system has a 'mostly office' tier or treats any site time as field work.
-The income protection limits, waiting periods, and benefit periods that come with each category also vary.
-Comparing across the panel is the only reliable way to see the spread.
+Two things drive it: how each insurer slots your specific role into its own risk groups, and which definitions are built into the cover.
+A civil engineer who spends most of the week in an office and a smaller share on a construction site can land in different groups at different insurers, depending on whether an insurer has a "mostly office" tier or treats any site time as field work.
+Income protection limits, waiting periods, and benefit periods can also differ between groups.
+Comparing across the panel is the only reliable way to see the full spread.

 General Advice Warning: The information on this page is general in nature and does not take into account your personal objectives, financial situation, or needs.
 Before making any decisions, consider whether the information is appropriate for your circumstances and read the relevant Product Disclosure Statement (PDS).